Featured itinerary: The Klondike gold rush

 Travel north to the Klondike National Historic Sites in and around Dawson City; check out Five Finger Rapids along the way.
 Take advantage of the midnight sun to wander streets where historical buildings blend into the living town.
 Imagine thousands of gold-seekers-of-old milling about the busy streets.
 Feel the history which infuses every aspect of modern life in this iconic gold rush town.

 Tour the “Paris of the North”.
 Get a behind-the-scenes look at Dawson City.
 Visit Robert Service ’s cabin.
 Get to know the quirky personality of the “Bard of the Yukon”.
 Board the S.S.
 Keno.
-Sip some tea at the stately Commissioner’s Residence, or test your mettle in the Escape Room.
+Visit the stately Commissioner’s Residence, or test your mettle in the Escape Room.
 Can you do it all?

 Explore the Klondike goldfields!
 Visit the Discovery Claim, follow the trail and stand in the spot where the nugget that started the Klondike gold rush was found in 1896.
 Visit Dredge No. 4, the enormous machine that dug up creek beds to bring gold to the surface.
 Millions of dollars’ worth of gold were left behind by gold rush hand miners.